avelino/awesome-go/README.md

 - [go-jose](https://github.com/square/go-jose) - Fairly complete implementation of the JOSE working group's JSON Web Token, JSON Web Signatures, and JSON Web Encryption specs.
 - [gologin](https://github.com/dghubble/gologin) - chainable handlers for login with OAuth1 and OAuth2 authentication providers.
 - [gorbac](https://github.com/mikespook/gorbac) - provides a lightweight role-based access control (RBAC) implementation in Golang.
+- [gosession](http://github.com/Kwynto/gosession) - This is quick session for net/http in GoLang.
+This package is perhaps the best implementation of the session mechanism, at least it tries to become one.
 - [goth](https://github.com/markbates/goth) - provides a simple, clean, and idiomatic way to use OAuth and OAuth2.
 Handles multiple providers out of the box.
 - [jeff](https://github.com/abraithwaite/jeff) - Simple, flexible, secure and idiomatic web session management with pluggable backends.
 - [jwt](https://github.com/pascaldekloe/jwt) - Lightweight JSON Web Token (JWT) library.